Strong Numerical Methods of Orders 2.0, 2.5, and 3.0 for Ito Stochastic Differential Equations Based on the Unified Stochastic Taylor Expansions and Multiple Fourier-Legendre Series: Introduction

-5. The approach based on the Karhunen--Loeve expansion of the Wiener process (see also \cite{rr}) leads to iterated application of operation of the limit transition (the operation of limit transition is implemented only once in the theorem 1 (see below)) starting from second multiplicity (in the general case) and third multiplicity (for the case $\psi_1(s), \psi_2(s), \psi_3(s)\equiv 1;$ $i_1, i_2, i_3=1,\ldots,m$) of iterated Ito stochastic integrals.
-Multiple series (the operation of limit transition is implemented only once) are more convenient for approximation than the iterated ones (iterated application of operation of the limit transition), since partial sums of multiple series converge for any possible case of convergence to infinity of their upper limits of summation (let us denote them as $p_1,\ldots, p_k$).
-For example, for more simple and convenient for practice case when $p_1=\ldots=p_k=p\to\infty$.
-For iterated series it is obviously not the case.
-However, in \cite{KlPl2}, \cite{KPW} the authors unreasonably use the condition $p_1=p_2=p_3=p\to\infty$ within the application of the mentioned approach, based on the Karhunen--Loeve expansion of the Wiener process \cite{Mi2}.
+5. The approach based on the Karhunen--Loeve expansion of the Brownian bridge process (also see \cite{rr}) leads to iterated application of the operation of limit transition (the operation of limit transition is implemented only once in Theorems 1, 2 (see below)) starting from the second multiplicity (in the general case) and third multiplicity (for the case $\psi_1(s), \psi_2(s), \psi_3(s)\equiv 1;$ $i_1, i_2, i_3=1,\ldots,m$) of iterated Ito stochastic integrals.
+Multiple series (the operation of limit transition is implemented only once) are more convenient for approximation than the iterated ones (iterated application of the operation of limit transition), since partial sums of multiple series converge for any possible case of convergence to infinity of their upper limits of summation (let us denote them as $p_1,\ldots, p_k$).
+For example, when $p_1=\ldots=p_k=p\to\infty$.
+For iterated series, the condition $p_1=\ldots=p_k=p\to\infty$ obviously does not guarantee the convergence of this series.